 The Board of Directors believes that the financial statements provide a true and fair view of the Company's assets and liabilities, financial position and profit.
-The conditions for continued operation are present, and this is assumed in the financial statements.
+The conditions for a going concern are present, and this is assumed in the annual financial statements.

-KLP Boligkreditt AS prepares its financial statements in accordance with International Financial Reporting Standards (IFRS), as approved by the EU, with associated interpretations.
-See Note 2 for more details.
+KLP Boligkreditt AS prepares its financial statements in accordance with international accounting standards (IFRS), as approved by the EU, with associated interpretations.
+See Note 2 for further details.